Last updated on October 16, 2025

 The Strategy

 The Ur-Dragon is very intuitive.
 Benefit from its cost reduction and then play it as a late-game bomb.
 Most of these dragons don’t interact with each other despite the many dragon synergies in the deck.
-They’re just big mana fliers that have game-impacting abilities.
+They’re just big fliers that have game-impacting abilities.

 Counterspells and board wipes doubtlessly get you flustered, but the phrase “beat your head against a wall and you’ll eventually see a crack” comes to mind.
 Any one of your late-game threats can turn the tide of a match if left unanswered, which is something you can (and sometimes will) heavily rely on.